aropixel/admin-bundle/README.md

 ````
 - Create your first admin access : php bin/console aropixel:admin:setup

+- Add the ConfigureMenuListener class in App Folder and register it as service

 ## License
 Aropixel Admin Bundle is under the [MIT License](LICENSE)